Data-Science-in-Mechanical-Engineering/rddc/README.md

 #### Fig. 3 (Synthetic example with different number of observed systems and varying degree of uncertainty)

 This figure visualizes a comprehensive parameter study.
 Recreating the data and reproducing the plots might require significant amount of computational resources (~2000 core-hours).
+Go to step 3 to recreate the plots with the data from this repository.

 * Adjust the number of cores available for computation in `rddc/run/settings/dean_var_sigma_N.py`.
 * If desired, adjust the parameters to vary in the same file (function `get_variations()`).